On average, your neighbors pay $100 a month.See Your Rates

 One way is to compare rates from a number of different car insurance companies.
 Let QuoteWizard help you do that.
 We’ll get you all the info you need, and connect you to a handful of agents, so you can find a policy that you, your vehicle, and your wallet will love.

-Last year, 119,963 people used QuoteWizard to get an auto insurance quotes comparison in New York from top companies and find the cheapest rates.
+Last year, 119,963 people used QuoteWizard to get a car insurance quotes comparison in New York from top companies, and find the cheapest rates.

 If you drive a vehicle registered in New York, you must maintain a minimum level of insurance coverage of 25/50/10.
 This means that you must have a policy with at least the following:

 New York is one of the 12 US states that have a no-fault insurance system.
 In no-fault states, accident victims can collect benefits from their own insurance companies, regardless of whether the other party is insured.
 Liability coverage helps pay for other peoples’ medical and repair bills if you cause a car accident.
 Personal Injury Protection (PIP) coverage pays for your medical expenses after an accident, regardless of who was at fault.

 Any time you drive in New York, you must be prepared to show your car insurance identification card to law enforcement upon request.
 You'll get this identification card from your car insurance company when you buy a policy.
 The card must include all of the following:

 Driving without insurance in New York is a traffic infraction that carries a civil penalty of $150 to $1500 (depending on the severity) and/or jail time of up to 15 days.

 New York is one of the few states that doesn't require drivers to file an SR-22 to prove that they have legally adequate car insurance.
 If, however, you have an SR-22 from another state, you must maintain it as long as that state requires it.

 New York prohibits drivers from using hand-held cell phones while driving.
 It's also against the law to send or receive text messages while driving.